The best self-care ideas…

 - Go to a spa.
 If you can’t afford a spa, go to a spa school — get worked on by students and get services at a discount.
 Many of these self-care ideas suggest going to see a student when you cannot afford a professional.
 That way, you can enjoy the service being offered without paying a premium.

-- Do beading and/or jewelry-making
+- Do beading and/or jewelry-making or any other craft you love.

 - Do crossword puzzles or sudoku (and other Japanese puzzles) or cryptograms or word find.